 In this post, I’ll cover the best music practice strategies and provide you with plenty of music practice tips that will make a massive difference to your musical journey.

 The post is divided into two parts.
-Part one focus’s on planning and part two focuses on practice techniques.
+Part one focuses on planning, and part two focuses on practice techniques.

 Learning how to practice music efficiently and effectively takes time, so be kind to yourself in the process.